sodafoundation/documentation/content/soda-gettingstarted/quickstart.md

 To have more magement control on the installaton cofigurations,  or to try out various configurations refer a detailed installation guide [here](/soda-gettingstarted/installation)

 ## Quick Installation and experience of SODA releases
-### Install SODA v1.0.0 Faroe Release Jun 2020
+### Install SODA v1.1.0 Greenland Release September 2020
-Quick installation from SODA Faroe Release:
+Quick installation from SODA Greenland Release:

  - **Prerequisite**
 	 - OS: Ubuntu 16.04 or Ubuntu 18.04